satishlokkoju/deepview/docs/introspectors/data_introspection/dataset_report.rst

 The *Dataset Report* aims to automate and simplify the process of analyzing datasets for both inter and intra-class diversity, in a manner that enables sharing and exploration.
-With the `Symphony <https://github.com/apple/ml-symphony>`_ framework, it's possible to build a standalone static report or explore results live in a Jupyter notebook.
+With the `Canvas <https://github.com/satishlokkoju/deepview>`_ framework, it's possible to build a standalone static report or explore results live in a Jupyter notebook.
-Symphony also contains a centralized filtering, grouping, highlighting, and selection across all widgets, to form a cohesive workspace for dataset exploration.
+Canvas also contains a centralized filtering, grouping, highlighting, and selection across all widgets, to form a cohesive workspace for dataset exploration.